-Top 10 Craziest Goalies in NHL History
+Goalies Mania: The Top 10 Weirdest NHL Goaltenders in History

 Turk Broda was known as a legendary playoff goalie for the Toronto Maple Leafs in the 1940s and early 1950s.
 When asked why he was always so successful in the playoffs, Broda offered the following:

-“The bonus money for winning wasn’t much but I always needed it,” he said. “or maybe I was just too dumb to know the situation was serious”
+“The bonus money for winning wasn’t much but I always needed it,” he said.
+“Or maybe I was just too dumb to know the situation was serious.”

 Broda was also involved in a continuous battle with Leafs owner Conn Smythe over his playing weight, which was dubbed “The Battle of the Bulge” by the Toronto Media.
 Smythe threatened that Broda’s job as starting goaltender would be lost to two AHL goalies if he did not drop his playing weight to 190 pounds before the 1949-50 season.
 The disagreement culminated in a final weigh-in the day before opening night, with all of the Toronto media present, in which Broda came in at 189 pounds, and was allowed to keep his job.